Ömeriye Mosque: Architecture

 The construction of the mosque followed a similar groundsplan to the former church, however building of the mosque was conducted in the Islamic style.
 It nicely exhibits the characteristics of the Ottoman-Turkish architecture with varying elements, such as arches, small domes and a tall Turkish-style minaret easily visible from a distance.

 Ömeriye Hamam

-The area doesn't only include the mosque.
-Across the street, there is a Turkish bath (hamam) located, named Ömeriye Hamam.
-The construction of the hamam (bath) was also ordered by Lala Mustafa Pasha.
+Across the street, there is a Turkish bath (hamam) located, named Ömeriye Hamam, whose construction was also ordered by Lala Mustafa Pasha.

-The bath was in framework of the fundings provided by the EU and it functioned as a touristic attraction also open for bathing until 2012.
-Government of Cyprus stated the closure of the bath was for renovation plans and efforts.
+The bath was in framework of the fundings provided by the EU and it functioned as a tourist attraction also open for bathing until 2012.
+The government of Cyprus stated the closure of the bath was for renovation.